BluePengcho/Unity_3D_Arm_Tracking_To_Live2D/README.md

 This versions is currently only tracking and creating parameter values for the left arm shoulder and elbow.

-Future versions plan on including :-
-Add tracking to right arm shoulder and elbow
-Add smoothing to the output parameter values
-Possibly add camera tracking for arm input??
+Future versions plan on including Add tracking to right arm shoulder and elbow, Add smoothing to the output parameter values, Possibly add camera tracking for arm input??

 Note: For best results outputting to VTube Studio, elbow smoothing should be set to Zero in VTube Studio.